Street Maintenance Projects around Union Road to Start June 15th

-Slurry Seal uses slurry, an asphalt product with no rocks that looks like thick oil when poured or sprayed out of a truck or tank.
+Slurry Seal uses slurry, an asphalt product that looks like thick oil when poured or sprayed out of a truck or tank.
 Slurry sealing helps keep the top asphalt layer from opening, thereby preventing damage caused by water intrusion.
-When a street's surface is beyond surface repair an overlay becomes necessary.
+When a street’s surface is beyond surface repair an overlay becomes necessary.
+More details

 Overlay involves grinding the existing asphalt surface down sometimes as much as 2 inches and replacing it with 2 inches of new asphalt material.
 In addition, fiber matting is installed over the ground surface to further strengthen the overlay.
 In the most extreme cases, a road may be deteriorated past the point of an overlay, requiring complete road reconstruction.

 Re-pavement, the most extensive and costly, entails removing existing asphalt material and the base material beneath it.

 Asphalt can be installed in a wide outdoor temperature range; it is not uncommon to install new asphalt concrete (AC) anywhere from 35 to 100 degrees Fahrenheit.
 More important than the outside temperature is the AC temperature.
 It starts out at more than 325 degrees and in order for it to lie correctly and seal properly it can be no cooler than 300 degrees (except pothole patching).
 City inspectors monitor this on all new asphalt projects.